 The breakup of a relationship gives rise to many issues including Divorce, Separation, Pension Adjustment Orders, Guardianship, Custody, Access, Domestic Violence, Maintenance, and possible Child Abduction.

 If there is no possibility of reconciliation the question of negotiating a resolution of the matters in dispute has to be considered.
 Negotiation, mediation and collaboration with a view to resolving the issues should all be considered before Court proceedings are instituted.
 In all applications before the Court in relation to children the best interests of the child shall prevail.
 The 2015 Child & Family Relationships Act sets out the circumstances to be considered in determining what is in the best interests of a child.

-A Divorce can only be obtained if the parties have been living apart for four out of the last five years and if there is no prospect of reconciliation and if full financial provision has been made for all dependents.
+A Divorce can only be obtained if the parties have been living apart for two out of the last three years and if there is no prospect of reconciliation and if full financial provision has been made for all dependents.